 Malaria is a life-threatening disease that affects millions of people.
 The World Health Organization (WHO) reported that there were 229 million cases of reported malaria worldwide in 2019, and over 400,000 people died.
 Those who died of malaria were mostly children in Africa.

 People who contract malaria are at risk of developing sepsis.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.